 Requirements for Twitch Reruns:

-In order for you to start a rerun on Twitch, you must first reach Twitch Affiliate status.
+In order for you to start a rerun on Twitch, you must first reach Twitch Affiliate status, which requires the following:

 What Resolution will Your Twitch Rerun Play?